arthurlogilab/etcdsh/README.md

 Although there is an official command line tool [etcdctl](https://github.com/coreos/etcd/tree/master/etcdctl), it is annoying you have to enter the same (often very long) keys again for every command. etcdsh tries to make it simpler and faster by providing history and tab completion.

 ## Building
-`etcdsh` is written using go language, it can be build using standard go build tool.
+`etcdsh` is written using go language, it can be built using standard go build tool:
+`go get github.com/kamilhark/etcdsh`

 ## Downloads binaries
  * [mac](https://github.com/kamilhark/etcdsh/releases/download/0.0.1-ALPHA/etcdsh-mac.zip)